-He waited for confirmation but got a glare instead: don’t be ridiculous!
+He waited for confirmation, got an irritated glare instead—don’t be ridiculous!

 ‘Like it’s dangerous.’

-They sat staring at each other without talking for a moment.
-Evan finished his beer and ordered another.
+They sat staring at each other without talking for a long moment.
+He finished his beer and ordered another.
 She still hadn’t made a dent in her drink.

 He allowed himself a small smile as she inched her way cautiously towards the truth.
 Not that she’d ever get all the way, but a little closer would be nice.

-She put her fingers between her eyebrows as if stanching a headache.
-‘You’re right, I could have gone to any PI and asked them to do it.
+‘You’re right.
+I could have gone to any PI and asked them to do it.
 But there’s something I can do for you in return.
 Something that would only be of interest to you.’

-She sat back in her seat, finally took a big gulp of her drink and waited for him to bite.
+She sat back in her seat.
+Finally took a big gulp of her drink.
+Waited for him to bite.

-But if she thought he was that easy to hook, she was wrong.
+But if she thought he was that easy to hook, she was mistaken.
 She didn’t have anything he wanted.
-Then she leaned in towards him and the smug, sneering glint in her eyes—the one that said you have absolutely no idea what is going on—told him before the words were out that he was wrong.
+Then she leaned in towards him and the smug, sneering glint in her eyes—the one that said you have absolutely no idea what is going on—told him before the words were out of her mouth that he was wrong.